 Taking their first steps!

-When your child arrives at The Beginners Nest you can help your child develop independence and responsibility by encouraging your toddlers to walk into school, find their name, choose a peg, hang up their own bag and remove and put on their own shoes.
+When your child arrives at the Nest you can help your child develop independence and responsibility by encouraging your toddlers to walk into school, find their name, choose a peg, hang up their own bag and remove and put on their own shoes.